 Changes in tax regimes have the potential to affect our business and results of operations.
-For example, as a result of the changes in tax legislation in Kazakhstan that became effective on January 1, 2023, the withholding tax rate applicable to profit distributions from Kazakhstan to the Netherlands increased from 0% to 5%, which contributed to restrictions on the distributable profits at VEON Ltd. For a further discussion of the risks relating to VEON Ltd.'s ability to withdraw funds and dividends from our subsidiaries and operating companies, see Item 3.D-Risk Factors-Operational Risks-As a holding company with a number of operating subsidiaries, we depend on the performance of our subsidiaries and their ability to pay dividends or make other transfers to VEON Ltd., as well as the ability to make certain intercompany payments and transfers.
+For example, as a result of the changes in tax legislation in Kazakhstan that became effective on January 1, 2023, the withholding tax rate applicable to profit distributions from Kazakhstan to the Netherlands increased from 0% to 5%, which contributed to restrictions on the distributable profits at VEON Ltd. For a further discussion of the risks relating to VEON Ltd.'s ability to withdraw funds and dividends from our subsidiaries and operating companies, see Risk Factors-Operational Risks-As a holding company, we depend on the performance of our subsidiaries and their ability to pay dividends or make other transfers to VEON Ltd., as well as the ability to make certain intercompany payments and transfers.